AderynGH/Cobblemon-BPZ/readme.md

 To install this mod pack, you will need to download and install fabric loader.

-Inside the MC Server drive in Main Mod Files > Installers there is an current up to date version of the loader: *fabric-installer-0.11.2.exe*
+Inside *Installers.zip* there is an current up to date version of the loader:
+*fabric-installer-0.11.2.exe*

 Alternatively you can download the installer from: https://fabricmc.net